ramnezer/herodium-auto-security-system/README.md

-it is surely not a substitute for the full scan but neither substitute for a home-scan-timer.this is because if the real-time-scanner is failed for any reason,you will be left without protection of your home directory until the next full system scan,and the second reason is because real-time scanning is not trying to detect and scan changes in some of the hidden directories as I mentioned before.
+it is surely not a substitute for the full scan but neither substitute for a home-scan-timer.this is because if the real-time-scanner is failed for any reason,you will be left without protection of your home directory until the next full system scan.

 #### all that real-time scanning gives you is an extra layer of protection but no more than that !